-HSBC Australia has adopted a local Whistleblowing Policy to encourage and support the reporting with respect to HSBC in Australia or overseas of misconduct, unlawful activity, any improper state of affairs or matters that represent a danger to the public or financial system, and to protect a whistleblower from any detriment or retaliation that may arise as a result of their disclosure.
+HSBC Australia has adopted a local Whistleblowing Policy to encourage and support the reporting of misconduct, unlawful activity, any improper state of affairs or matters that represent a danger to the public or financial system, in relation to HSBC Australia or its related entities, and to protect a whistleblower from any detriment or retaliation that may arise as a result of their disclosure.

 HSBC encourages its staff and associated parties to raise concerns through their normal contacts, reporting or escalation channels.
 HSBC encourages its customers to raise concerns via the complaints and feedback page on HSBC Australia's public website.

-HSBC's Global Regulatory Compliance function is responsible for the oversight of HSBC Confidential and the handling of cases.
-All cases will be reviewed and referred to the relevant independent subject matter experts for the investigation.
+HSBC's Global Whistleblowing Oversight Team is responsible for the oversight of HSBC Confidential and the handling of cases.
 Every case will be acknowledged.
 The length of an investigation will vary depending upon the particular circumstances of each case.

 All cases are logged and treated confidentially as far as we can.
 Your identity is only accessible by the relevant HSBC Confidential team and those who are involved in investigating your concern.
 We will only disclose your identity where we are required to for legal or regulatory reasons.
 Please note that in certain cases, it may not be possible to progress an HSBC Confidential investigation without revealing your identity.
 If this is the case, we will discuss this with you to get your agreement, or to consider alternative channels available to you.